hossein-alipour/ha-popover/README.md

     popover.showPopover();
   ```

-#3 - Hide the popover in these ways
+#3 - Close the popover in these ways

-  - Hide using HTML attribute:
+  - Close using HTML attribute:
   ```
   <button data-closepopver="#mySamplePopover">Hide Popover</button>
   ```
-  - Hide using JavaScript:
+  - Close using JavaScript:
   ```javascript
     var popover = new HaPopOver("#mySamplePopover");
     popover.closePopover();